-Converting grams to moles is a problem that occurs when a measured amount of mass is known but the ratio for balanced reactions is needed.
+Converting grams to moles is a common chemistry problem.
+Usually, you see it when you know the mass of a substance, but not the balanced equation for the reaction.
 These two example problems show the best way to convert grams to moles and moles to grams of a molecule.

 Grams to Moles Example Problem